lcse1706/Portfolio/README.md

 <h3>Jobboard</h3>

 App which allow user to add job offers.
 There is possibility to log in with mail or with google accounts.
-Ass searcher you can mark your favorites offers.
+As searcher you can mark your favorites offers.

 <h3>Beauty By Ec</h3>